-All Firefighters after appointment will attend and pass the Massachusetts full-time fire academy recruit course.
-If and as required by the Fair Labor Standards Act, Firefighters will be paid their regular pay as specified for "probationary firefighters" on the attached Wage and Salary schedule, plus any required overtime, , but not including travel time.
+At the discretion of the Fire Chief, all firefighters after appointment will attend and pass the Massachusetts full-time fire academy recruit course or its equivalent.
+As required by the Fair Labor Standards Act, Firefighters will be paid their regular pay as specified for "probationary firefighters" on the attached Wage and Salary schedule, plus any required overtime, not to include travel time.